iv461/icey/icey/doc/source/development.md

 So type in gdb: `catch throw`.

-Then, do not use FastDDS since it uses exceptions as part of it's regular control-flow (that's why it's called *exception* you know, because it occurs regularly smh).
+Then, do not use FastDDS since it uses exceptions as part of it's regular (instead of exceptional) control-flow.
 CylconeDDS worked for me instead.
 Therefore, the overall command is:

 ```sh
 RMW_IMPLEMENTATION=rmw_cyclonedds_cpp gdb ./build/icey/test_main